-Information on the long-term pollutant concentrations measured in the wet season colour classes (Figure 3-3) are compared to published water quality guideline values (Table 3-4) and, are used in a "magnitude x likelihood" risk management framework to develop surface exposure maps (also referred to as potential risk maps in some Reef studies).
+Information on the long-term water chemistry concentrations measured in the wet season colour classes (Figure 3-3) are compared to published water quality guideline values (Table 3-4) and, combined with frequency maps of occurrence of wet season water types, are used in a "magnitude x likelihood" risk management framework to develop surface exposure maps (also referred to as potential risk maps in some Reef studies).
+Exposure maps are produced for the whole of the Reef, for all focus regions, and over the same timeframes as those reported for the frequency maps above.
+Long-term exposure composites were also reviewed for this report to produce 20-year composite maps.

 Figure 3-4 (top) Mean long-term water quality concentrations and (bottom) magnitude score across the three wet season water types.
-Red lines show the Reef-wide wet season GVs (Appendix D).
-Magnitude scores are calculated as the proportional exceedance of the guideline: $magnitude{water\,type} = ([Poll.]{water\,type} - GV)/GV$ and Poll. = TSS, Chl-a, PP or PN.
-Negative Magnitude score are scored as zero.
-Mean long-term water quality concentrations and Magnitude score are re-calculated every 4 years as additional field data is collected (and/or in the case of extremely wet year or specific event patterns).
-Mean long-term water quality concentrations include samples collected from the enclosed coastal water type where high concentrations are likely to contribute to exceedances of the Reef-wide GVs, particularly for Primary waters.
+Red lines show the Reef-wide wet season GVs.
+Magnitude scores are calculated as the proportional exceedance of the guideline: $magnitude{water type} = ([Poll.]{water type} - GV)/GV$ and Poll. = TSS, Chl-a, PP, or PN.
+Negative Magnitude scores are scored as zero.
+Mean long-term water quality concentrations and Magnitude score have been reviewed for this report (last update was in 2019.
+Mean long-term water quality concentrations include samples collected from the enclosed coastal water type where high concentrations are likely to contribute to exceedances of the Reef-wide GVs, particularly for Reef WT1 waters.

 Different frameworks have been used to estimate the exposure and potential risk from exposure, (Petus et al. 2014b; Petus, C. et al. 2016), and used in the MMP reports before 2015-16.
-In a collaborative effort between the MMP monitoring providers (JCU water quality and seagrass teams and the AIMS coral monitoring team), an updated exposure assessment framework was developed in 2015-16 (modified from (Petus et al. 2016), where the 'potential risk' corresponds to an exposure to above guideline concentrations of land-sourced pollutant during wet season conditions and focuses on the TSS, Chl-a, PP and PN concentrations.
+In a collaborative effort between the MMP monitoring providers (JCU water quality and seagrass teams and the AIMS coral monitoring team), an updated exposure assessment framework was developed in 2015-16 (modified from (Petus et al. 2016), where: